 Mary Pat White, RSCJ, has served as Vocation Director for the United States Province since 2010.
-She lives at the Sophia House in Berkeley, CA. She has a degree in Creation Spirituality and is a spiritual director.
+She lives at the Heart of Oak Community in Newton, Massachusetts.
+She has a degree in Creation Spirituality and is a spiritual director.
 She served for many years as an administrator in Network Schools and in campus ministry at several Newman Centers in Northern California.
 For fun she loves to read novels, hike, bike and enjoy her hobby of photography.

 Mary Finlayson, RSCJ, was born in St. Boniface, Manitoba.
 She began her teaching career in 1982 and entered the Society in 1985.
 She professed final vows in 1995 in Rome.
 Sister Finlayson has served as a teacher, director of music in parishes, in leadership for six years on the provincial team of the Canadian Province and seven years as its provincial until its union with the Province of the United States in 2013.
 As well as English, Sister Finlayson speaks Spanish and French and has done simultaneous translation for the Society at international meetings and for those preparing for final vows in Rome.
 She has served on the boards of directors of two Sacred Heart schools and was president of the Canadian Religious Conference for two years.